Unlimiter/put/README.md

 To compile Put, type the command `make` while on the repository directory.
 This will generate the `put` binary.

+And to open the manpage for Put, first you need to `sudo make install`, then you can `man put` to open the manpage.

 ## Usage

 `put [-hvneE|-d=DELAY|-t=TIMEOUT] [ARG...]`